The first

 We learned that there are 4 elements to a classic Chinese garden: water, rocks, plants and architecture, all harmoniously blended to create a flowing energy.
 It was a sanctuary for emperors, government officials, scholars and poets, who came to find respite, reflection and inspiration.

-In a way, we're glad Suzhou has not been developed like other Chinese cities.
-It still has its original character and charm.
-How long it remains this way is anyone's guess.
+In a way, we’re glad Suzhou hasn’t been developed like many other Chinese cities.
+It has managed to retain much of its original character and charm—how long that will last is anyone’s guess.

 Have you been to Suzhou?
 What was your impression?